ibdf/vue-tables-2/README.md

 ---
 ### updated it to allow filters to show up on the same row as column headers.
+- Use option `replaceHeadingWithFilter: true` to enbale it.
 ---

 To help me maintain this project and add cool new features at your request, any donation would be appreciated.